 - Break the Cutie: In Confession, he was pretty desperate and distressed for Patamon's infection.
-To worsen his emotional state, as Takeru was afraid that the other digidestined will kill Patamon, he didn't tell them about Patamon's infection, which prevents him from receiving some support or comfort.
+Furthermore, as Takeru was afraid that the other digidestined will fight (and kill) Patamon, he didn't tell them about Patamon's infection, which prevents him from receiving some support or comfort.

 - Call-Forward: TK's blog can be understood to be a precursor to his career as a novelist.

 - The Charmer: Implied when he was in his brother's band backstage.
 He called more than one girl to tell them the concert might be cancelled, this implies that he had invited two or more girls to the concert (according to T.K., they are just friends).
 Tai and Matt also consider getting his advice on how to get through to Sora during her emotional breakdown.